openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

   --user <name>         Start container as the specified user --overrides <name>    JSON configuration information used to override
                         default config values
+  --default-runtime     Default runtime for containers.
+Can be docker or
+                        podman.

 ``file`` is the name of the configuration file to use containing the configuration for the container you wish to use.